amanbasu/amanbasu.github.io/index.md

 <!-- img align="center" src="img/gif_res.gif" alt="prostate segmentation animation" width="80%" style="margin: 0 50px;"/><br-->

 ### Predicting the dynamics of Tokamak discharge [[arXiv](https://arxiv.org/abs/2007.06230)] <br> (Department of Atomic Energy, India)
-- The aim of the project was to anticipate the phenomenon of Disruption during Plasma confinement inside ADITYA Tokamak.
+- The aim of the project was to anticipate the phenomenon of Major Disruption in plasma confinement for *ADITYA Tokamak*.
 - We were able to anticipate the disruption of plasma 12ms prior to the actual disruption (4ms earlier than the state-of-the-art models).
 - Input features included the readings of various diagnostics like plasma current, mirnov oscillations, loop voltage, bolo meter readings, and many other.